limbernie/limbernie.github.io/_posts/2018-04-23-trollcave-walkthrough.md

 /users/5
 ```

 I come across a blog post at `/blogs/6` and it says something about "_a resource in rails_" which lends further support that the site is indeed a RoR web application.
-OK, and check out the ruby avatar too; at least now we know what we are dealing with.
+OK, and check out the Ruby avatar too, isn't that another clue?
+At least now we know what we are dealing with.

 _Image shows that the site is a RoR web application._